Former Blue Jay, Mariner, Diamondback, Dodger, Ray, Giant, Padre, Astro and Red Sock, Jose Cruz, Jr. turns 49 today.

 There are a couple of other birthdays:

-Curtis Thigpen turns 38 today.
-Thigpen was drafted in the 2nd round of the 2004 draft.
+Curtis Thigpen turns 40 today.
+The Jays drafted Thigpen in the 2nd round of the 2004 draft.
 He was one in the long line of ‘catchers of the future’ who didn’t turn out for us.
-He played 47 games, with a .238/.294/.287 line, in 2007 and then 10 games in 2008, for the Jays.
-He was picked up by the A’s in March of 2009 and released by them in April of 2010.
+He played 47 games with a .238/.294/.287 line in 2007 and then 10 games in 2008 for the Jays.
+He was picked up by the A’s in March 2009 and released in April 2010.
 He has been out of baseball since.

-And Frank Viola turns 61 today.
+And Frank Viola turns 62 today.
 Frank played for the Jays in 1996, his last season in the MLB.
 He went 1-3 record with a 7.71 ERA in 6 starts.
-Frank had a very good MLB career, playing 15 seasons, finishing with a 176-150 record in 421 games, 420 stars.
-He threw over 230 innings nine times, which might be why he didn’t do so well after his 30th birthday.
-He won the AL Cy Young in 1988 with the Twins, when he had a 24-7 record and a 2.64 ERA in 35 starts.
+Frank had an excellent MLB career, playing 15 seasons and finishing with a 176-150 record in 421 games and 420 starts.
+He threw over 230 innings nine times, which might be why he didn’t do well after his 30th birthday.
+He won the AL Cy Young in 1988 with the Twins, with a 24-7 record and a 2.64 ERA in 35 starts.